kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 ## Credentials

-In Kuzzle, a user's credentials are composed of a **list of authentication strategies and their respective profile data**.
+In Kuzzle, user credentials are composed of a **list of authentication strategies and their respective profile data**.

 They must be provided at the creation of a user in the `credentials` property of the user's content passed in the `body` of the query.